Doggie Does It

 Pro tip: Have these items ready in advance so you can redirect chewing before they get your shoes.

-At around 8–9 months, when molars come in, chewing may increase again—this is totally normal.
+At around 8–9 months, when molars come out, chewing may increase again—this is totally normal.

 Physical & Cognitive Stimulation

-Puppies need daily physical exercise and mental enrichment to stay happy and out of trouble.
+Puppies need both physical exercise and mental enrichment to stay happy and prevent unwanted behaviours.

-- Provide toys that challenge them, like snuffle mats or treat puzzles.
+• Use enrichment toys, that challenge them, like snuffle mats and food puzzles.

-A tired puppy is less likely to get into mischief.
+A mentally fulfilled, physically tired puppy is far less likely to get into trouble.

 Structure & Routine: Your Puppy’s Daily Schedule